cba85/tyme-googlecalendar/README.md

-# Tyme 2 csv file to Google Calendar csv file
+# Tyme csv file to Google Calendar csv file

-Bash script to convert a Tyme 2 csv file export in a Google Calendar file
+Bash script to convert a Tyme csv file export in a Google Calendar file.

+I made this script to import my time in tasks and projects from Tyme Mac app (http://tyme-app.com/) to Google Calendar.

 ## Installation